UPDATED: July 28, 2020

 So what are the key takeaways?
 If you have underlying health risks that could result in a high-risk pregnancy, you might want to speak to your doctor before trying to conceive; and it might be best to delay your pregnancy until after the coronavirus threat has passed.
 The CDC lists high-risk women as those with STDs, diabetes, thyroid disease, high blood pressure, and those with chronic illness.

-In order to prevent the spread of Covid-19, doctors are cancelling routine doctor’s visits and meeting patients through telemedicine rather than in person.
+The Centers for Disease Control calls for women to not skip their prenatal appointments.
+In order to prevent the spread of Covid-19, doctors may meet patients for some appointments through telemedicine rather than in person.
+In all cases, but particularly in areas with high infection rates, patients should work with their doctors to develop the best plan for prenatal treatment.
 This can have major implications for women who become pregnant during the Covid-19 pandemic.

-- Many prenatal care appointments will be switched to telehealth appointments.
+- Some prenatal care appointments will be switched to telehealth appointments.
 Some women can monitor blood pressure and fetal heart rate at home.

 - However, experts speaking to the Today Show warn that telemedicine may not be an option for high-risk pregnancies.
 Dr. Katherine Kohari, associate medical director of the Yale School of Medicine, spoke to the today show, noting that there isn’t research on how telemedicine can impact prenatal outcomes and there is a concern that doctors could miss key issues when seeing patients remotely.